Jens Arup Seip: Personal life

-Jens Arup Seip was born in Bolsøy, near Molde.
+Jens Arup Seip was born in Bolsøy Municipality, near Molde.
 He was a descendant of military officer and politician Andreas Martin Seip (1790–1850).
 Andreas' grandson Jens Laurits Arup Seip, brother of politician Karl Seip, was the father of academic Didrik Arup Seip and politician Hans Kristian Seip, the latter being the father of Jens Arup Seip.
 Jens Arup Seip was also a first cousin of the forester and state secretary Hans Kristian Seip, and a second cousin of politician Helge Seip and physician Martin Fredrik Seip, who were grandnephews of Jens' grandfather Jens Laurits.

 Jens Arup Seip was married to teacher and painter Rachel Lehre Seip (1931–1960) and had three children, Hans Christian, Morten and Knut, then to historian Anne-Lise Seip, whom he met while she was a student at the University of Oslo.
-The couple lived at Høvik in Bærum, and had two children, Ingebjørg and Åsmund, both of whom are academics.
-He died in September 1992 in Bærum.
+The couple lived at Høvik in Bærum Municipality, and had two children, Ingebjørg and Åsmund, both of whom are academics.
+He died in September 1992 in Bærum Municipality.